cfengine/documentation/resources/additional-topics/cloud-computing.markdown

 has the potential to eliminate a lot of the investment overhead for equipment during times of rapid change, as well as to recycle no-longer needed resources and save on redundant investment.
-You may think of Cloud Computing as `Recycle-able Computing' - a world in which you can use something for a short time and then discard it, without fear of waste.
+You may think of Cloud Computing as _Recycle-able Computing_ - a world in which you can use something for a short time and then discard it, without fear of waste.

 ## Is cloud computing for everything and everyone?